bedrocklinux/bedrocklinux-userland/README.md

 - automake (for FUSE)
 - libtool (for FUSE)
 - gettext (for FUSE)
+	- and possibly gettext-dev or gettext-devel depending on your distro's packaging choices.
 - fakeroot (for building tarball with proper permissions)

 ----------------------